AlibabaCloudDocs/cfw/intl.en-US/Pricing/Billing method.md

 **Note:** Cloud Firewall protects Alibaba Cloud assets including ECS, EIP, and intranet SLB.
 It currently does not support non-Alibaba Cloud servers.

+## Billing example {#section_ktc_zzz_ygb .section}

+Assume that an Enterprise Edition user has 60 Alibaba Cloud assets with the bandwidth being 60 Mbit/s.
+Compared to the default number of supported Alibaba Cloud assets and default bandwidth, the user uses 10 additional ECS instances and 10 Mbit/s increased bandwidth.
+If this user subscribes to the Cloud Firewall service for six months, the service fee \(unit: USD\) is calculated as follows: \(1,500 USD + 4 USD x 10 + 16 USD × 10\) × 6

 ## Billing method {#section_gbn_fbc_zdb .section}

 Subscription.